hdShang/arxiv-daily/docs/cs-CV/2025-09-02/papers/250902287v1-synthgennet-a-self-supervised-approach-for-test-time-generalization-.md

 ---
 layout: default
-title: SynthGenNet: a self-supervised approach for test-time generalization using synthetic multi-source domain mixing of street view images
+title: "SynthGenNet: a self-supervised approach for test-time generalization using synthetic multi-source domain mixing of street view images"
 ---

 # SynthGenNet: a self-supervised approach for test-time generalization using synthetic multi-source domain mixing of street view images